GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Lunar Orbit and Clock Estimation with Terrestrial GNSS

 Efficient onboard implementation of the TCL--TCG transformation requires compact analytical approximations of $\Delta(\mathrm{TCG}-\mathrm{TCL})$.
 While global polynomial approximations are challenging to maintain over long durations~\cite{Lu2025_LTE440}, piecewise polynomial or spline-based representations over short intervals may offer a practical compromise between accuracy and computational efficiency.
+It would also be necessary to represent TCL--TCG in TCL (Eq \eqref{eq:tcl_tcg} is in TCG), to execute inverse transformation without root-solving.